Ranzlappen/discord-musicbot/README.md

 ### Main Commit 3

--New Command /autoplay - toggle - plays random local files if the queue is empty
+- New Command /autoplay - toggle - plays random local files if the queue is empty

--attempt at fixing skip logic (needs further testing, but shouldn't double skip anymore)
+- attempt at fixing skip logic (needs further testing, but shouldn't double skip anymore)

--download_to_local now returns only the filename to avoid doubling the folder path
+- download_to_local now returns only the filename to avoid doubling the folder path

--upload_from_queue dropdown now shows song titles instead of indices.
+- upload_from_queue dropdown now shows song titles instead of indices.

 ### Main Commit 2